West Bengal CM announces financial incentives for trained HHWs

 "As part of our continued efforts to make primary healthcare in urban areas more robust, I, on behalf of the Government of West Bengal, am pleased to introduce a package of financial incentives for the trained Honorary Health Workers (HHW) providing services in urban areas," Banerjee tweeted.
 The health workers will also be specially trained to take care of pregnant women, infants as well as immunisation and elimination of tuberculosis and other diseases via door- to-door visits.

 "These HHWs will be specially trained so as to further intensify our focus on the care of pregnant women, infants, immunisation, elimination of TB and other such diseases through household visits.
-Around 6,500 HHWs will be benefitted by this initiative starting July 1, 2020," the chief minister added..
+Around 6,500 HHWs will be benefitted by this initiative starting July 1, 2020," the chief minister added.
+But no details about the package of financial incentives for trained HHWs was given.

 - READ MORE ON: